 How you die will matter a lot to you.
 You don’t want to die in a way that strips away your dignity or violates your values.
 How you die will also matter deeply to those you love.
 You don’t want to leave your loved ones in conflict or feeling remorse because of the care you received while you were dying.
 For your own peace of mind and for the protection of your family, it’s important to write your directives now, while you’re clear-headed and healthy.

 During the course of your Mindful Endings workshop, you’ll take time to explore professional research, learn from others’ experiences of death and dying, and contemplate what options align with your values.
 You’ll decide what medical interventions would enhance your life and which would extend your dying.
 You’ll have coaching support to engage in the conversations necessary to ensure that your wishes will be honored.
 You’ll conclude this process with documents that articulate your vision of a good death and a team of people ready and willing to advocate for your plan.

 It’s a relief to make a firm commitment to get this work done well.

 Life on earth is a fatal condition.
 Facing your inevitable death and making a proactive plan to manage that experience is freeing.
 Your life, and your death, will be profoundly impacted by discovering what a good death means to you.
 Writing well-considered advance directives is an invaluable act of self-care and, for those who will survive you, a priceless gift of love.

-- Defining quality of life for you and exploring a good death
+- Define quality of life measures for yourself and discern what a good death means to you

-- Medical interventions: Which are life enhancing?
+- Explore medical interventions: Which are life enhancing?
 Which interventions extend dying?

-- Medical aid in dying and the ethics of letting go
+- Consider medical aid in dying and the ethics of letting go

-- Radical end-of-life self care and support for those who care for you
+- Plan end-of-life care and support for yourself, those who care for you, and your survivors

-- Your after-death expectations of your loved ones
+- Articulate after-death wishes for your loved ones